whaleymar/whalengine/README.md

 - isNearZero not working
 - cppcheck issues
 - depth test broken for Draw components (low priority)
+- Railscontrol timer not working right.
+Is always synced to others regardless of speed/distance

 ## Research
 - things i might want to reconsider in the future -- ctrl+f for "RESEARCH"